-Today is my birthday. was Yesterday very hot. was is Today he was is going to the dentist.
-Yesterday rainy. was were sport's day.
-Today is was Yesterday is Sunday. was in Bisho.
-Last July they were was My parents was were at the wedding.
+Today my birthday. was is Yesterday was is very hot.
+Today he going to the dentist. was is Yesterday was were rainy.

+sport's day.
+Today was is Yesterday is Sunday. was Last July they were in Bisho. was My parents at the wedding. was were